DigitalCommons/shipshape/README.md

-# Ship-shape: Status information for the Solidarity Economy Association maps
+# Ship-shape: Status information for the Digital Commons Co-operative's maps

 This is a Gatsby generated website which shows sea-map and mykomap site information.